lzh-mb-mod/RTSCamera/README.md

   - Note that for melee units, they will still follow previous movement orders, which may limit their ability to reach the target.

-- Movement target marker is more visible in free camera.
+- Movement target marker is more visible.
 The original marker is hard to see if camera is too high.

 - You can select your formations by clicking middle mouse button on soldiers.

-  - Selected troops will be highlighted with green outline when you open command panel in free camera mode.
+  - Selected troops will be highlighted with green color when you open command panel.

-- Your formation targeted by the enemy formation will be highlighted with dark blue outline when you open command panel in free camera mode.
+- Your formation targeted by the enemy formation will be highlighted with dark blue color when you open command panel.

 - Movement orders will be shown under troop cards.